nicholasnevius/SQL-Notes/README.md

   ## What is function?
   + Functions allow us to create functions to perform complex calculations
   + Return result as a value
+      + Has to return either a scalar or table

     ### Built-in functions
         + Cannot be modified